• Skip to primary navigation

 Serve with a slotted spoon if you accidentally put too much dressing on it

-You can make this summer broccoli crunch salad up to three days in advance and store it in the refrigerator for up to 5 days.
+You can make this version of broccoli salad up to three days in advance and store it in the refrigerator for up to 5 days in an airtight container or covered with plastic wrap.
 Freezing is not recommended.

 If you make this recipe, please scroll down and leave a comment and rating!
 I love to hear from you!
 Thank you!